gregzee/transl8/translateapi/README.md

 ![image](https://user-images.githubusercontent.com/38545800/156889249-89e9209c-07f5-4d68-8aaf-5592ba391232.png)

 3. Authorized Redirect URI
-- Where are you storing your credentials to authenticate & authroize the OAuth flow?
+- Where are you storing your credentials to authenticate & authorize the OAuth flow?
 In this write up I am using Tines.
-- For Tines you can find your callback uri in the OAuth2 when you are creating a OAuth2 credential.
+- For Tines you can find your callback uri in the OAuth2 when you are creating an OAuth2 credential.

 ![image](https://user-images.githubusercontent.com/38545800/156889517-aabdcb02-505c-4d3c-98fb-d895336e8b26.png)